-The Trust has prioritised investment in the continuous improvement of Cybersecurity infrastructure across the Trust in face of the constant threat of cybercrime.
-Having achieved the NCSC's Cyber Essentials accreditation in January 2022, the Trust was successfully reaccredited in January 2023.
+The Trust has continued to prioritise investment in the continuous improvement of Cybersecurity infrastructure across the Trust in face of the constant threat of cybercrime.
+Having achieved the NCSC's Cyber Essentials accreditation in January 2022, the Trust was successfully reaccredited in January 2023 and January 2024.
 The Trust has invested in robust software designed to prevent cyber-attacks, which has successfully defended many attempts to infiltrate Trust systems and has also invested in cloud based systems and multi-factor authentication for both pupils and staff across the Trust to minimise the risk of attack.
+Full KPI reporting regarding this risk is shared with Directors regularly.